 If there’s one important aspect of paid distribution – it’s the goal you set: paid distribution should aim to get a little bit of audience you can’t reach otherwise…to join yours.
 If your paid efforts aren’t doing this, then you are in essence making home improvements to a rental property.

-The survey also noted successful bloggers are twice as likely to go back an update older post.
+The survey also noted successful bloggers are twice as likely to go back and update older posts.
 I put this into the content distribution tips category.
 This is because when you update a post with new information, you are giving search engines a reason to come back consider returning that updated post in response to relates search queries.

 * * *

-Blogging for B2B is Hard Work that Works
+Blogging Statistics Show it’s Hard Work that Works

 If this all sounds like a lot of work, that’s because it is a lot of work.
 But if you put the effort in, does pay off.